pminina01/readthedocs/Callsite-layout-renderer.md

 * **skipFrames** - The number of frames to skip.
 Integer Default: 0

 ##Notes
-please note that the method name won't work well with async methods - it will always show `MoveNext`.
-Too bad we cannot fix this shortcoming.
-See [GitHub issue #255](https://github.com/NLog/NLog/issues/255).
+please note that the method name won't work well with async methods before NLog 4.3 - it will always show `MoveNext`.